 Legal Work prior to Contracting to Buy

-- Once the contract pack has been received, your conveyancer will examine the draft contract documents and if necessary raise enquiries with the seller’s solicitor/conveyancer.
-You will be required to go through the standard forms that the seller has completed and let your conveyancer know if everything is as you expected, and if you have any enquiries you would like to raise with the sellers solicitors regarding the property.
+- Once the contract pack has been received, your conveyancer will examine the draft contract documents and if necessary, raise enquiries with the seller’s solicitor/conveyancer.
+You will be required to go through the standard forms that the seller has completed, and let your conveyancer know if everything is as you expected, and if you have any enquiries you would like to raise with the sellers solicitors regarding the property.

-- If you are taking out a mortgage your conveyancer will receive a copy of the offer and will check the correct mortgage amount has been offered, review the conditions on your behalf, and then report to you with their findings.
+- If you are taking out a mortgage, your conveyancer will receive a copy of the offer and will check the correct mortgage amount has been offered, review the conditions on your behalf, and then report to you with their findings.

 - Your conveyancer will normally undertake legal work on behalf of your lender as well.